b5y/log2html/README.md

    python __main__.py run <.log file>
    ```

-Resulted file will be saved for the same directory as log file situated.
+Resulted file will be saved in the same directory as log file.